HarbourMasters/Shipwright/docs/MODDING.md

 ## Look at all those branches!

-Congrats if you have made it this far!
+Congrats, if you have made it this far!
 Before we start making changes, you will need to create a new branch.
-It's recommended that you cut all your branches from the `develop` branch, so before cutting a branch make sure you are on the `develop` branch with the following command:
+It's recommended that you cut all your branches from the `develop` branch, as that tends to be the most up-to-date.
+Before cutting a branch make sure you are on the `develop` branch with the following command:

 ```bash
 git checkout develop